TheIllusionOfLife/promote_autonomy/session_handover.md

 ### Recommended Next Steps for Maximum Impact
 **If you have 1 day (8 hours)**:
-1. Merge current PR (15 min)
-2. Platform-specific configuration (4 hours) - **Highest impact for usability**
+1. Platform-specific configuration (4 hours) - **Highest impact for usability**
-3. Real VEO integration (2 hours) - **Highest impact for demo**
+2. Real VEO integration (2 hours) - **Highest impact for demo**
-4. Multi-modal input (2 hours) - **Highest impact for real-world use**
+3. Multi-modal input (2 hours) - **Highest impact for real-world use**

 **If time-constrained**:
-1. Merge current PR
-2. Focus on demo preparation and presentation
+1. Focus on demo preparation and presentation
-3. Document platform-specific config and VEO as "future work"
+2. Document platform-specific config and VEO as "future work"
+3. System is production-ready as-is for hackathon demo

 ---